 Interview with Roma Timoshpolski the CEO of YozmaTech

-The CEO of YozmaTech Roma Timoshpolski on how the company started, the differences between IT recruiting in Israel and Ukraine, why outstaffing is a perfect model for startups, the unique approach to consulting through circles of hi-tech leaders, the culture of mutual support, and his personal vision of business success.
+The CEO of YozmaTech Roma Timoshpolski speaks about how the company started, the differences between IT recruiting in Israel and Ukraine, why outstaffing is a perfect model for startups, the unique approach to consulting through circles of hi-tech leaders, the culture of mutual support, and his personal vision of business success.

 How did it all start with YozmaTech?

 The company was created 12 years ago.
 I majored in international relations at university.
 During my studies, I developed an interest in stock markets and decided to exploit the opportunity to share knowledge with people and make money.

 So I founded a financial academy.
 With time, our graduates wanted to find a job, so we helped them with employment.
 This is how YozmaTech started.
 At first, we did job placement in the financial sphere, then marketing, and then technical.
 Also, at this time, we began to develop software for our own needs.

 At the end of 2015, I came to Lviv with my colleague.
 Initially, we worked remotely, but later, when we saw that the business was going well, we created our own product for the financial market.
 And, consequently, we had to build a team around it.
 Then the market situation changed, and we decided to sell the product.

 The client who purchased it told us: look, you are great at recruiting, you have formed a great team, keep it up.
 And this is how we entered a new stage: we saw the market, its potential, the demand, we did it well, so we decided to go deeper.